-Sneed scoop: City of Chicago to take on Equifax after huge data breach
+SNEED EXCLUSIVE: Chicago to take on Equifax after huge data breach

-Sneed has learned the City of Chicago’s law department plans to bring action against Equifax, a mega consumer credit reporting agency whose computer system was hacked recently, exposing highly sensitive background information on 143 million Americans.
+Sneed has learned the City of Chicago’s law department plans to bring action against Equifax, a mega consumer credit-reporting agency whose computer system was hacked recently, exposing highly sensitive background information on 143 million Americans.

-“Our city could be the first municipality to take action to punish Equifax and its executives for plotting to hide from the public the hacking that victimized at least one million Chicagoans,” said Ald.
-Ed Burke, the City Council’s finance chairman.
+“Our city could be the first municipality to take action to punish Equifax and its executives for plotting to hide from the public the hacking that victimized at least 1 million Chicagoans,” said Ald.
+Ed Burke (14th), the City Council’s finance chairman.

 “There is a provision in the city’s municipal code enabling us to bring action against companies that commit fraud on our citizens through negligence or conspiracy — and failing to report it immediately,” added Ald.
-Brian Hopkins, who has become a consumer advocate champion.
+Brian Hopkins (2nd), who has become a consumer advocate champion.

 He and Burke are leading the charge against Equifax along with Mayor Rahm Emanuel, who has emerged as a leader among the nation’s mayors in the wake of his initial victory in federal court on the sanctuary city imbroglio.